-Benjamin Franklin was a great man who is known for his quotes and advice.
+Benjamin Franklin, perhaps more than any other American historical figure, is known for his quotes and advice.
 Not only was he a founding father of our nation, but he launched the first library, the first hospital, and the first fire department.
 Those are but a few of his contributions to our society but even he understood the questionable value of advice from others when he said, “Wise men don’t need advice.
 Fools won’t take it.”

 Advice can be a double-edged sword.
 On the one hand, it can be highly beneficial.
 We often seek advice when we are struggling with a situation or want another perspective.
 On the other hand, we often detest advice when it’s given without requesting it, particularly when that advice is counter to what we think we know.

 Ask 50 people for advice on virtually anything, personal or work-related, and you will likely receive 50 different suggestions.
 How should you roast a chicken?
 Just Google that one and see how many different sites pop up.
 I just did and a whopping 75,800,000 results are possible.
 “How should a company communicate with its employees?”
 The chicken just got cooked because nearly double the number of results were offered up.
 Astonishing.

 If you’re looking for advice on employee communications, let’s narrow the search a bit to include those communications related to incidents where you need to get information to multiple employees.
 Now we’re talking about a mere 92 million search results.

 We’ll save you time by offering you some of the worst advice we’ve ever heard about incident communications and how to manage incidents when they happen.
 With millions of possibilities, we recognize this list is by no means exhaustive, but it does give those of you hoping to improve your incident communications a nice list of what NOT to do.
 Use this as a guide to ensure your emergency communications plan doesn’t fail when you need it most.

 - It’s rare something “big” happens so don’t sweat it.